HipsterBrown/xs-dev/docs/src/content/docs/guide/02-blinky.md

 _Coming soon: react to digital input by pressing some buttons_

+In the meantime, check out the [many examples available in the Moddable SDK](https://github.com/Moddable-OpenSource/moddable/tree/public/examples).

 ## Troubleshooting

 If you're working with a device that doesn't have an on-board LED or encounter an error while trying to use the `device.pin.led` value, the [pin specifier](https://419.ecma-international.org/#-9-io-class-pattern-pin-specifier) can be set to a custom value based on the device datasheet or pinout diagram, like [this one for the Pico](https://pico.pinout.xyz/).
 The pin value can match the on-board LED or [an external LED](https://www.sparkfun.com/products/12062) connected to a GPIO, most likely by using a [breadboard](https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard#building-your-first-breadboard-circuit).